Wisconsin is blue-collar to the core. The three big drivers of the state economy are the agriculture, manufacturing, and tourism industries.

 - 15 semester hours in accounting at the graduate level including courses covering financial accounting, auditing, taxation, and management accounting

-- A combination of both the undergraduate and graduate requirements
+- An equivalent combination of both undergraduate and graduate credits

-- Earn a baccalaureate degree with a major in accounting from an accredited business school or college of business and completion of the following course requirements:
+3. Earn a baccalaureate degree with a major in accounting from an accredited business school or college of business and complete the following course requirements:

 - 24 semester hours in accounting at the undergraduate or graduate level including courses covering financial accounting, auditing, taxation, and management accounting

 - 24 semester hours in business courses, other than accounting at the undergraduate level or the graduate level

 4. Earn any other bachelor degree with a reasonable equivalent of an accounting concentration from an accredited school and completion of the following course requirements: